OpenUpSA/openupsa.github.io/_articles/cape-agulhas-bylaws.md

 <p><img style="width: 400px; margin: auto" class="img-responsive" src="/img/articles/bylaw-language.gif"></p>

 In addition, many by-laws define specific terms that have a particular meaning in the context of the by-law.
-We show these terms in bold and provide popup definitions wherever they appear.
+We show these terms in bold and provide popup definitions wherever they are used.

 <p><img style="width: 400px; margin: auto" class="img-responsive" src="/img/articles/bylaw-houseshop.gif"></p>